ddkhen11/TextEditor/README.md

 2. Compile the Java source code files using your preferred Java IDE or command-line tools.

-3. Run the `TextEditor` class to launch the text editor application.
+3. Run the `Main` class to launch the text editor application.

 4. You can start using the text editor to create and edit text documents.